 Different institutions offer different types of qualifications for 16 to 19 year olds.
-At QPCS we offer a variety of Advanced courses as well as BTEC Level 2 courses in Business and Creative Media Production.
+At QPCS we offer a variety of Advanced courses as well as the BTEC Level 2 course in Business.
 The information available from Connexions will give you information about where you can study other types of courses.

 To study these courses you need to have achieved at least 5 GCSEs at grades A*-C including English or Mathematics.
 The majority of A level courses require a minimum B GCSE grade.

 You gain an A Level qualification by successfully completing AS and A2 courses over two years.

 AS courses are made up of two or three units of work which are assessed using a combination of coursework and external modular exams.
 The courses take one year and you will finish them at the end of year 12.
 Most students who have 5 or more GCSEs at grade C or above, with at least 4 Bs, would be expected to take four AS Levels in year 12.

 In year 13 you will continue with at least three of your AS subjects to attain A2 qualifications.
 Again the courses are made up of separately assessed units.
 At least one assessment, called a 'synoptic' assessment, will draw on all your learning in both the AS and A2 courses.